liunelson/MP011-Experiment-Control/README.md

 # Documentation

 *MP011-Experimental-Control* is a MATLAB application for instrument control and data acquisition.
 It is meant for users of the ultrafast electron diffraction experimental lab in MP011 of the [R. J. Dwayne Miller group](http://lphys.chem.utoronto.ca/) at the University of Toronto.
 This app is designed to interface with multiple scientific instruments over TCP-IP ethernet and RS232 serial communication while being portable to any recent version of MATLAB (from R2014a to R2017a) and Microsoft Windows (from WinXP to Win10).
 It is also structured to be modular, such that device interfaces can be easily added, removed, or changed.
+The interface between the app and hardware layers is handled by device-specific instances of *MP011-Server* ([link](https://github.com/liunelson/MP011-Server)), an in-house server program that receives commands from the client over TCP-IP and then sends appropriate command packets (and receives data packets) to the device through a serial COM port.

 ![Screenshot of MP011-Experiment-Control app.](MP011-app.png)